Multipliers and operator space structure of weak product spaces: Proof of the main result

 To finish the proof, we write $\Phi = (\varphi_n)$ and $\Psi = (\psi_n)$ with $(\varphi_n),(\psi_n) \in M^C_1(\cH)$, so that

 Choosing $b = k_z$ and using part (c) of Lemma \ref{lem:mult_adjoint}, we see that as desired. \end{proof}

-The above proof shows that Theorem \ref{thm:multipliers_factor} can be regarded as a dilation theorem for the completely bounded bimodule map $M_\theta^\dagger: \HAN(\cH) \to \HAN(\cH)$.
-In different settings, dilation theorems for completely bounded bimodule maps where obtained by several authors, see for instance \cite[Theorem 3.1]{Smith91} and the references given there.
+The proof above shows that Theorem \ref{thm:multipliers_factor} can be regarded as a dilation theorem for the completely bounded bimodule map $M_\theta^\dagger: \HAN(\cH) \to \HAN(\cH)$.
+In different settings, dilation theorems for completely bounded bimodule maps were obtained by several authors, see for instance \cite[Theorem 3.1]{Smith91} and the references given there.